-The trick is not to use a paper or plastic bag at all.
+The trick is not to use paper or plastic bags at all.
 Instead, encourage your kids to use their own clean cloth sack for collecting Halloween candy.

 You can make your own bags or purchase some made from organic cotton at a fair trade store.
 And of course, tuck it away to use year after year.